Money Pigz, through the art of matched betting, will boost your income indefinitely

 What is a Sports Bookmaker?

 A sports bookmaker, or bookie, is a person or organisation that takes bets on sporting and other events at agreed upon odds.
 Essentially, a bookmaker is a place where you can bet your own money for a chance of winning more money.
-There are hundreds of bookmaker companies online, most of which operate within the UK, such as Coral, Totesport and William Hill, and in order to encourage customers to signup, and keep those already signed up placing more bets, they hand out £1,000,000’s in free bets and bonuses every year.
+There are hundreds of bookmaker companies online, most of which operate within the UK, such as Coral, Totesport and William Hill.
+In order to encourage customers to signup, they hand out £1,000,000’s in free bets and bonuses every year.
 It’s these free bets that matched betting occurs around and we can turn them into guaranteed profits all the time.

 Hold on…why are the bookmakers letting this happen?
-Well, without delving too deeply into it, free bets and bonuses play a huge role in the scheme of profit for bookmakers, and the loss they make in comparison to the net profit is too insignificant to even worry about matched betting.
+Well, without delving too deeply into it, free bets and bonuses play a huge role in the scheme of profit for bookmakers.
+The loss they make in comparison to the net profit is too insignificant to even worry about matched betting.
 You have to remember, bookmakers like those above, are worth billions.

-There is another type of bookmaker called the exchange bookmaker which works in a different way to the sports bookmaker but are equally as essential to the process of matched betting.
+There is another type of bookmaker called the exchange bookmaker which works in a different way to the sports bookmaker.
+They are equally as essential to the process of matched betting.
 More about exchange bookmakers can be read further down this article.

 When placing a bet with a bookmaker, you will always place it upon agreed odds.
 Odds represent the ratio between the amounts staked by parties to a wager or bet and are used to calculate your potential profit.
-In the gambling world they are usually seen in the fractional or decimal format, and in the world of matched betting, the decimal format is preferred.
+In the gambling world they are usually seen in the fractional or decimal format.
+In the world of matched betting, the decimal format is preferred.

 In gambling, the odds on display do not represent the true chances (as imagined by the bookmaker) that the event will or will not occur, but are the amount that the bookmaker will pay out on a winning bet, together with the required stake.

-Let’s say England are playing Wales in the World cup final (you never know) and with the bookmaker Coral, Wales are at odds of 5.0 to win the game.
+Let’s say England are playing Wales in the World cup final and with the bookmaker Coral, Wales are at odds of 5.0 to win the game.
 If we stake £10 on Wales to win, then our potential profit is simply worked out as follows:

 Stake multiplied by the odds minus the original stake